General Information Florida Made Lures Carolina Made Lures Al. Foss Lures Heddon Lures Pier Baits

 These are some of the Florida lure makers that I collect.
 As you click on the thumbnail pictures below a small window will open to illustrate some of the maker's work.
 Some will also include a link to a detailed page that will illustrate more of that company's lures along with some historical information about the maker.
 I will be adding more of these detailed pages over time, so check back often to see what is new.

 I am always interested in adding to this collection.
-Please send me an email if you have any Florida lures or boxes for sale or trade.
+Please send an email if you have any old or antique Florida lures or boxes for sale or trade.

 Click on the thumbnail pictures below to see a larger image